 - ASPDP will only open one section of any course taught by a full-time NYC DOE instructor that meets over the same dates.
 In the event that a course must be limited in size due to a fixed amount of supplies, space, or equipment, a second section may be added as long as it meets the minimum enrollment of eighteen (18) participants.

-- NYC DOE Supervisors (Assistant Principals, etc.) are not encouraged to teach in-service courses and may not be eligible for stipends.
+- NYC DOE Supervisors (Assistant Principals, etc.) are not encouraged to teach in-service courses as they may not be eligible for stipends.

-- ASPDP does not pay stipends to non-DOE instructors and education partners, as they collect fees directly.
+- ASPDP does not pay stipends to non-DOE instructors and education partners, as they collect fees directly from participants.

 NYC DOE instructors may collect up to $50.00 per participant in fees for ASPDP course materials.
 Instructors must complete a Pre-Authorization to Collect Materials Fees form (may be found under Instructor documents on the ASPDP website) submitted to ASPDP along with the proposal application in SurveyMonkey Apply.
 These materials must be consumables used by the participants (e.g. books, hand-outs, arts supplies) and may not include equipment or materials for a school.
 The Pre-Authorization Form should be itemized by participant rather than the entire class of students so that each participant is only paying for his or her own supplies.